przemyslawbak/Mail_24/README.md

 ## Purpose

-Desktop application created for automated sending of email template messages from numbers of mail accounts to contacts imported from a text file.
+Desktop application created for automated sending of email template messages from numbers of mail accounts to contact list imported from a text file.

 ## Features